 We have never tested any of our ingredients or products on animals and we never will, and we only source ingredients from suppliers who meet the cruelty free and Leaping Bunny standard.
 No ifs, ands or buts: you can ensure that The Body Shop products are cruelty-free.
 That’s why we proudly display the Leaping Bunny logo in our stores.
 Not every cosmetic company is able to achieve this standard.

 it requires a significant commitment by our business, including regular audits by Cruelty Free International.
 On a day-to-day basis, we are extremely rigorous in our approach.
 We request verification from every supplier every year that they are not using ingredients tested on animals.
 If we don’t get this commitment, we’ll change suppliers, in some cases we’ve had to remove the ingredient altogether and reformulate our products.

 Our The Body Shop products undergo extensive testing to ensure they are safe and effective for use, while remaining cruelty-free.
 We use three main testing methods involving computer data, laboratory-created tissues and people:

-Laboratory-produced EpiSkin (created by L'Oreal), is grown from human skin cells and allows us to confuct safety checks on cells that react in virtually the same was as human skin without harming any people or animals.
+Laboratory-produced EpiDerm, is grown from human skin cells and allows us to conduct safety checks on cells that react in virtually the same was as human skin without harming people or animals.

 Finally, to ensure good tolerance on people we will often test our products using patch testing, which involves placing a very small amount of product on person's skin to ensure that it is safe and effective, usually at the final stage of testing a new formulation.
 We will also carry out controlled user trials where people test our products for both skin compatibility and cosmetic effectiveness, under the supervision of medical experts when required.